madebits/madebits.github.io/blog/2016/2016-07-30-Upgrading-to-Lubuntu-16.04.1.md

 * `php` is silently removed and I had to install the new version `sudo apt install php7.0-cli`.
 * `leafpad` seems to have a bug in this version.
 When saving `smb://` files you are left silently with empty files.
 SublimeText and `geany` both seem to work fine as replacements.
 * KeePass has been updated to the safer KeePassX 2 and old files need to be imported and converted.
+* In one machine, I run into an `_apt` user permission [issue](https://bugs.launchpad.net/ubuntu/+source/aptitude/+bug/1543280) and had to use the workaround specified there.
 * I kept a copy of all configuration file diffs shown during install, and accepted all new versions.
 After install, I went through the diffs and took over any previous settings I still needed.
 * After installation, I updated the few ppa-s I use, and did an update.